finkusuma-dev/frontendmentor-social-links-profile/README.md

 #### 🟦 Removed `px` from CSS Spacing Variables

 The Figma spacing design tokens have `px` unit attached.
 So I removed the `px` unit and set it later using `calc()` function.
-It enables me to attach px/rem unit later, depends on what is needed.
+It enables me to attach px/rem units later, depending on the need.

 ```css
 :root {